-Rules and Monitoring Commands
+Monitoring Data Commands

-Rules and monitoring commands allow you to manage rules and monitor the server.
+The monitoring data commands allow you to monitor the server.
 These commands are supported in remote mode only.

-TABLE C-16 Rules and Monitoring Commands
+TABLE 19-15 Monitoring Data Commands

-Command Definition create-management-rule Creates a new management rule to intelligently self-manage the application server installation and deployed applications. delete-management-rule Removes the management rule you specify. create-transformation-rule Creates an XSLT transformation rule that can be applied to a webservice operation.
-The rule can be applied either to a request or to a response. delete-transformation-rule Deletes an XSLT transformation rule of a given web service. start-callflow-monitoring Collects and correlates data from Web container, EJB container and JDBC to provide a complete call flow/path of a request.
+Command Definition start-callflow-monitoring Collects and correlates data from Web container, EJB container and JDBC to provide a complete call flow/path of a request.
 Data is collected only if callflow-monitoring is ON. stop-callflow-monitoring Disables collection of call flow information of a request.